Damages and Losses Lawsuits

 Ruling

-As a result, the court upheld the exception of “failure to meet the condition,” considering that Lisa’s exclusion as a shareholder was not yet final, which rendered the damages claim premature.
+The court rejected the preliminary exceptions of incompetence, defective claim, and lack of standing.
+However, it upheld the exception of “failure to meet the condition,” finding that Lisa’s exclusion as a shareholder was not yet final, which rendered the damages claim premature.
 Consequently, the proceedings were terminated without analyzing the exceptions of prescription and caducity.

 Effect